 As we share our ideas more rapidly than ever across multiple digital mediums each day, professionals everywhere are wondering: How important is grammar in business, really?
 We’re writing more casually across platforms like Slack and social media.
 So with all this speed of communication… Does grammar still matter?

 Today, we’ll answer this question by sharing the latest research on the importance and impact of grammar in business.
 Because despite technological advances like autocorrect, spell check, and Grammarly, professionals still struggle to write correctly and effectively at work.
 Our writing skills (or lack thereof) drastically impact our ability to be understood.
 Respected.
 Heard.
 If you want professional respect and enthusiasm for your ideas, you must invest in your business writing skills.
+Whilst a lot of business takes place online which enables useful grammatical services like Grammarly to save our blushes, there is still a lot more we can do to avoid the pitfalls of poor grammar.
+Communication is critical which is why businesses don’t shy away from learning all things sip trunks before deciding how they see fit to conduct their calling communications.
+So, why do we fail to pay the same attention to how we communicate in the written form?

-Now let’s explore the latest insights on why grammar still matters at work:
+Now let’s explore the latest insights on why grammar still matters at work.

 Strong writing skills are directly tied to promotion potential and your company’s financial success.
 According to employers, writing is a top 3 most desirable quality of employees and job candidates.
 A recent study by The National Commission on Writing found that more than half of 120 American corporations took writing skills into account when making promotion decisions, and a completely different study found that employees who were not promoted into leadership positions within the first 10 years of their careers made two and a half times as many grammar mistakes as those who were promoted.

 Let’s zoom out too and think about the importance of writing from your company’s perspective.
 If the stakes are high for individuals, the stakes are even higher at the organizational level.
 Grammar mistakes and lack of clarity cost companies thousands, even millions, of dollars.
-This Society for Human Resource Management recently released a study found that for small businesses the average loss for miscommunication each year is $420,000.
+The Society for Human Resource Management recently released a study found that for small businesses the average loss for miscommunication each year is $420,000.
 Now for big companies the average loss is $62 million, all because of poor internal communication.
 Looking externally, BBC News reported that businesses lose millions of dollars every year due to typos and grammar mistakes.
 One case study that we discovered revealed that a small online business improved their sales by two and a half times just by fixing a grammar mistake that was on their homepage.
 Grammar and style matter to earning potential.
 Employers, managers, colleagues, and customers’ views of competence and performance are also shaped by perception of grammar skills.

 “Grammar and style not only matter to earning potential, but also to employers, managers, colleagues, and customers’ views of competence and performance.”